 While completing his graduate studies at IU he led the development of an archaeological computer mapping system and the DELOS information systems, one of the first comprehensive data base systems in archaeology.
 He was involved in a range of excavations and surveys.
 His dissertation included the development and programming in the late 1970s of what would later be called a "GIS" - which he used to apply location choice analysis to pre-Columbian settlement location.
 Following the receipt of his doctoral degree in anthropology (with an emphasis in archaeology) at Indiana University he then served as Co-Director for the Center for American Archaeology's Contract Archaeology Program (1978-1979) and as Assistant and Interim Director, Arkansas Archaeological Survey (1979-1990).
 While he was at the CAA he led the purchase and development of a comprehensive computational program.
 He was appointed by Interior Secretary Ken Salazar to the Board of the National Center for Preservation Technology and Training.
 He was elected as Treasurer and then as President of the Society of American Archaeology and served on the Board of the Foundation for American Archaeology and the University Consortium for Preservation Technology.
 In 1989 wrote an early review of satellite based remote sensing in archaeology available.
 Limp and his associates James Farley, Bob Harris and Jami Lockhart developed one of the first GIS research programs in archaeology in the 1980s and their facilites were used for the analysis of the Hvar project data by Gaffney and Stancic's described in their ground breaking GIS Approaches to Regional Analysis.

-Limp teaches a range of undergraduate and graduate courses in geoinformatics (see course listing).
-He also serves as the Advisor for the University's Online Certificate of Proficiency in Geospatial Technologies (more information)
+Limp taught a range of undergraduate and graduate courses in geoinformatics (see course listing).
+He also served as the Advisor for the University's Online Certificate of Proficiency in Geospatial Technologies (more information)

 GEOS 3543/5543 Geospatial applications